Some posts contain compensated links. Please read this disclaimer for more info.

 At the tip of the town is Kamerlango Castle.
 It is relatively small in the sense of castles, but it is beautifully built and accessible to the public.
 For a fair price (prices may vary from spring to summer), you can enter the castle and climb the walls to enjoy a beautiful view of the surrounding marina and town.
 Inside the walls is a large open space where the town holds concerts or other events throughout the year.

 Local Tip: Sporting fans will want to check out the Batarija football pitch nearby!

 As you continue to walk through the small but charming alleyways of the town, you will reach the Cathedral of St. Lawrence.

 The Cathedral Of St. Lawrence

-This Cathedral is a Roman Catholic church that was constructed in the Romanesque-Gothic style which is can also be found in other parts Dalmatia.
+This Cathedral is a Roman Catholic church that was constructed in the Romanesque-Gothic style, which is can also be found in other parts of Dalmatia.
 UNESCO listed, as well as the whole town, in 1997 as a world heritage site because of its Venetian architecture.

 Just like the castle, it is open to the public.
 For 25 kunas or 3.5 euros, you are able to visit the inside of the church and also climb to the top of the bell tower.